studiobloom/opti-webp/README.md

 8. The optimized images will be saved in the same directory with "_resized.png" and ".webp" extensions.
 9. Once the optimization process is complete, you can find the optimized images in the target directory.

+## Installation

+You can download the latest release above, OR you can download this repo and run the .exe, or simply run the opti-webp.py program yourself although you are likely to require downloading some additional libraries and you should remove the icon function.

 ## Credits

 Opti-WebP is created by John Large (aka bloom) and is available at [GitHub](https://github.com/studiobloom/opti-webp).
 Visit the [website](https://studiobloom.xyz) for more information and updates.

 ## License